This post introduces how to put pictures into videos with a few clicks on Windows 10.

 An image speaks a thousand words.
 Add that over your million-dollar video and increase the value of your content incrementally.
 Learn to add pictures to a video without compromising on the quality of the video or the photo.
 So how to add pictures to videos on your Windows 10?

 Have you seen logos in videos that are crafted professionally?
 You can do the same by adding a picture on videos and setting the opacity just right.
 Voila, you have a video with an embedded logo at hand.
 They also act as watermarks for your videos, along with augmenting the editing quotient.

-Other times you create family vacation montages or a YouTube video for your reaction, informative channel.
+Other times you create family vacation montages or a YouTube video for your reaction, an informative channel.
 Insert pictures over the video to add context, fun quotient to the content.

-TV shows, news programs, and others use overlays for adding elements on the screen.
+TV shows, news programs, and others use overlays for adding elements to the screen.
 Credits and news roll are some of the most frequently used examples.
 Turns out it can be done by putting a picture on a video, along with minor calibration.

 FilmForth has been around in the free video editors segment for a while now.
 Apart from the standard editing tools, it offers several unconventional yet valuable features.
 The kind of features that are missing from the bigwigs of the segment.

 Now let us learn to put a picture on a YouTube video.
 We have taken the most popular video on YouTube, the Baby Shark Dance, with over 8 billion views.
 That’s more than the population of the world.
 Babysitting, parents have watched or heard it at least once—an evergreen song liked by every toddler and child.

 Back to the topic, we will add a picture over the video and paste our logo over the existing logo.
 Before moving forward, you must know that you can do this process multiple times to add numerous pictures over the video.